 Happy New Year!
-On this first day of the Year of Our Lord 2020, we acclaim Mary as Mother of God and ask her to mind us and those we love during this new year.
-Today is also World Peace Day, a day during which we pray for peace.
+On this first day of the Year of Our Lord 2021, we acclaim Mary as Mother of God and ask her to mind us and those we love during this new year.
+We pray that the world may be freed from COVID-19 through a global programme of vaccination.
+And as this is also World Peace Day, we pray for peace.

 As we prepare to celebrate this new start, let us acknowledge our sinfulness — and praise God’s unending mercy: (pause)

 Lord Jesus, you are mighty God and Prince of Peace: Lord, have mercy

 Lord Jesus, you are Son of God and Son of Mary: Christ, have mercy.

 Lord Jesus, you are Word made flesh and splendour of the Father: Lord, have mercy

 you come near to us this Christmas season